abhineetsingh253/ServiceNow-Interview-Questions/README.md

 9. What is isLoading function?
 10. Can we call GlideRecord() in client script?
 11. What Is Run script on UI Policy and how does this work?
+12. What is difference between Service Request and Incident?
+13. What is category and catalog item?
+14. How to show a service request only to some set of users or groups?
+15. Which field differentiates catalog item, order guide and Record Producers?